 To elope suggests that you forgo a formal wedding and elope for just the ceremony instead.
 In modern times, eloping does not necessarily mean running away, and some couples who choose to elope do inform their families before their ceremony (although not always inviting them to attend).
-Sometimes, the couple invites just a handful of friends and/or family to attend.
+Sometimes, the couple invites just a handful of friends and/or family to attend the ceremony.

-During COVID-19, I was fortunate to be able to sign the marriage document because only 5 people could attend the ceremony (the Bride and Groom, the Officiant, and two witnesses).
-During COVID-19, elopement style weddings have become very popular for those still wanting to get married, even if that means less people can attend.
+During the COVID-19 pandemic in 2020, I was fortunate to be on of the two witnesses and sign the marriage documents because only 5 people could attend the ceremony (the Bride and Groom, the Officiant, and two witnesses).
+During the COVID-19pandemic, elopement style weddings have become more popular for those still wanting to get married, while following the limitations put on gatherings by the authorities.